MaximeLionel/csapp/3_7 Procedures.md

 * When a function has more than 6 integral arguments:
 	* Suppose P calls Q with n integral arguments (n > 6):
 	* The code for P must allocate a stack frame with enough storage for arguments 7 through n.
-	* The code for P copies arguments 1–6 into the appropriate registers, and it puts arguments 7 through n onto the stack, with argument 7 at the top of the stack.
+	* The code for P copies arguments 1–6 into the appropriate registers, and it puts arguments 7 through n onto the **stack**, with argument 7 at the top of the stack.
 		* When passing parameters on the stack, all data sizes are rounded up to be multiples of eight.
 	* Procedure Q can access its arguments via registers and possibly from the stack.